telicent-oss/telicent-base-images/README.md

 ### Post-requisites
-- The script generates OpenVEX files for the architecture it was run on (typically *aarch64* on macOS).
-You may need to edit the files manually for compatibility with other platforms like x86_64.

-- It sets default values for:
+- The script sets default values for:
   - **status**: not_affected
   - **justification**: vulnerable_code_not_in_execute_path
   - **impact_statement**: derived from Trivy (may need review)